DOT Reasonable Suspicion Supervisor Training

 - The observations a supervisor needs to make

-- The signs and symptoms of probable alcohol misuse
+- The signs and symptoms of probable alcohol and/or drug misuse

 - How to approach an employee in a reasonable-suspicion situation

 - When to test and when not to test

 - How to begin the reasonable-suspicion testing process

 - How to report a refusal in the FMCSA Clearinghouse